lupyuen/pinephone-mir/README.md

     - [`strace` Log](logs/gtk-strace.log)

     - Crashes with a Segmentation Fault.
-Now investigating.
+Now investigating with GDB.
+(See next section)

 1. File Manager App